 The University of Agder has more than 1400 employees and 13 000 students.
 This makes us one of the largest workplaces in Southern Norway.
 Our staff research, teach and disseminate knowledge from a variety of academic fields.
 Co-creation of knowledge is our common vision.
 We offer a broad range of study programmes in many fields.
 We are situated at two modern campuses in Kristiansand and Grimstad respectively.

 We are an open and inclusive university marked by a culture of cooperation.
 The aim of the university is to further develop education and research at a high international level.

-The candidate is expected to contribute to CIEM’s research on real-time collection, integration, analysis and visualization of data from relevant sources (sensors and human-generated data) for supporting situational awareness and decision-making.
+The candidate is expected to contribute to CIEM’s research on real-time collection, integration, analysis and visualisation of data from relevant sources (sensors and human-generated data) for supporting situational awareness and decision-making.
+Ability to suggest potential data sources, open data and linked data that can be used for analysis will be considered an advantage.
 The position will involve fieldwork and collaboration with emergency responders, and participation in CIEM’s project activities to demonstrate the potential of the use of big data and real-time data analytics for emergency management.
 Scientific publications in relevant high-quality outlets are expected during the project period.

-The candidate should have a doctoral degree in information systems, ICT or another relevant subject area.
+The candidate should have a doctoral degree in information systems, ICT or other relevant subject areas.
 Potential applicants must have had their doctoral thesis approved by the time of the application deadline.

-The candidate should have expertise in several of the following research areas:
+The candidate should document expertise in several of the following research areas:

 - Big data and data analytics

 - The architecture of real-time data analysis

 - Data integration and visualisation